 Online hearing tests are convenient because they are relatively cheap, fast, and easy to complete.
 There are generally two options for completing hearing tests.

 You can go to a local hearing clinic and have a test conducted, or you can check your hearing from home by taking an online hearing test.

 For people that live far from an audiologist, have hectic schedules, or do not want to deal with excessive medical costs, an online hearing test is an easy solution.

 Online tests are particularly useful due to the importance of having regular hearing aid checkups.
-People that work in construction, the music industry, and other areas where a lot of high level noise is produced for extended periods of time are predisposed to sustaining damage to their ears, so regular checkups is a must!
+People that work in construction, the music industry, and other areas where a lot of high-level noise is produced for extended periods of time are predisposed to sustaining damage to their ears, so regular checkups are a must!

 Audicus has an online hearing test that is quick and easy to use!
 You can check your hearing strength in 10 minutes and all it requires is a pair of headphones.

 The Different Types of Online Hearing Tests: Calibrated and Non-Calibrated